Case 1 - A tail of one half...

 Case resolution

 This patient had severe biventricular failure secondary to likely methamphetamine-related cardiomyopathy.
+He was admitted to CCU and had a departmental echocardiography, which confirmed the diagnosis.

 Appendix